FlorianMgs/houses-of-rome-neron-bot/README.md

 heroku config:set PRIVATE_KEY=our_private_key
 ```
 Now you're good to go, enjoy !!
+## To Do List
+- Automatically restack if a transaction fails more than 3 times in the bonding or rebase process.
+Currently, if it fails, you will end up with the last valid transaction resulted tokens in your wallet.
+Exemple, if bonding ROME for FRAX fails, you will end up with the swapped FRAX in your wallet, and have to manually bond them or swap them back for ROME.
+- Add gOhm bonding support.
 ## Support
-If you have any questions about Houses of Rome Neron Bot, you can reach me out on Discord: Madgic#1963
+If you have any questions or suggestions about Houses of Rome Neron Bot, you can reach me out on Discord: Madgic#1963
 ## Donations
 If you find this tool useful, feel free to send me a coffee! (any Metamask compatible network)
 0x8b85755F6D3D3B6f984F896b219f99BC561Ed057